 How can I embody what wants to express itself through me in this life?

-In general terms, if you would like conscious, integral, transpersonal or unitary reflection and support with issues related to ageing,without denying the requirements of physical existence in ageing and dying, conversations with me may be helpful for you.
+In general terms: if you want conscious, integral, transpersonal, or unitary reflection and support for your issues in aging, without denying the requirements of physical existence in aging and dying, conversations with me may be helpful for you: [email protected]

 The conversations with me require personal responsibility and are not a substitute for therapy.